 Support Groups & Education

-The Foundation provides several opportunities for ALS patients and their families to come together, offering support to each other and receiving the professional advice and guidance of the Foundation’s Patient and Family Advocates.
+The Foundation provides several opportunities for people living with ALS and their families, and those who have lost someone to ALS, to come together, offering support to each other and receiving the professional guidance of the Foundation’s ALS Support Services Coordinators.

 Share this Page

 Have a specific question you need answered?